Sodagreen: History

 In 2009, Sodagreen began its Vivaldi Project, planning to record and release four concept albums based on the four seasons within two years.
 The band recorded Daylight of Spring in Taidung and released it in May.
-They then travelled to London to record Summer/Fever, releasing it in September.
+They then traveled to London to record Summer/Fever, releasing it in September.
 Late that year, the band held a solo concert at the Taipei Arena for the second time, playing for two nights at the Daylight Fever Concert.
 However, the band's plans for the third and fourth Vivaldi Project albums were cut short by A-gong's conscription.

 In 2010, Sodagreen's two albums garnered a double nomination for the Best Band Award.
 The music video for the song Daylight won its directors the award for best music video.
 That year, the band released their second live album, Once in a Lifetime, comprising live recordings from the Daylight Fever Concerts and three studio-recorded songs.
 The tracks "Once in a Lifetime" and "No Sleep" came in 29th and 84th respectively on Hit Fm Taiwan's Hit FM Annual Top 100 Singles Chart (Hit-Fm年度百首單曲) for 2010.
 Guitarist A-fu was conscripted shortly after.

 Following A-gong's discharge from military service in 2011, the band released its eighth album, What is Troubling You in November.
 The song Enjoy Loneliness received online prominence after Wu performed it on the talk show Kangxi Lai Le.
 The music video for the titular song What is Troubling You also trended worldwide on video-sharing website YouTube for a few days after its release.
 Shortly before A-fu's discharge in January 2012, the band announced that its third Taipei Arena concert, Walk Together, would be held in March that year.
 The Walk Together World Tour began at the Taipei Arena with two concerts from 3–4 March.
 This was followed by two sold-out concerts at the Kaohsiung K-Arena on 18 August and 19 August 2012.

-Shortly after ending the Walk Together World Tour at Shanghai on 3 August 2013, Sodagreen announced that Autumn: Stories, the third installment in the band's Vivaldi Project, would be released on 18 September 2013.
+Shortly after ending the Walk Together World Tour in Shanghai on 3 August 2013, Sodagreen announced that Autumn: Stories, the third installment in the band's Vivaldi Project, would be released on 18 September 2013.
 The release of the album in September was accompanied by six live house performances in Beijing, with tickets to these mini-concerts selling out within ten minutes of the opening of online booking services.